 If it was our actual intent to say “People have been to Russia more than I have”, we could refactor it to say that.

 They say the code is “misleading”.
-Because it is :-)
+This is what they mean.

 Okay,.. last one.